 About

 AJ Raymundo (b.
-2002, Taguig City, PH) is an interdisciplinary artist whose work spans gatherings, installations, assemblages, objects, and lens-based interventions.
-Born and raised in a Marcosian housing complex, his research-based artistic practice, through community-engaged collaboration and the salvaging of objects, investigates the architecture of how human and nonhuman nature remediate and resurge amidst and under capitalism-driven decay.
-Committed to visions of social and ecological justice, his practice gestures towards resuscitating, noticing, and excavating the histories of discarded materials to potentially center narratives from the margins.
+2002, Taguig City, Philippines) is an interdisciplinary artist whose work spans gatherings, installations, objects, and lens-based interventions.
+His research-based practice explores the interdependence of human and nonhuman nature, investigating how we resurge and remediate amidst capitalism-driven decay.
+With community collaboration and salvaging and replication of objects as his primary schemes, Raymundo's recent experiments are grounded on co-opting visual associations of forms to reform materials and memories as committed gestures to visions of social and ecological justice, and potentially center narratives from the margins.

 Image: AJ Raymundo, 2025;